dmail-old/jsenv/readme.md

 Warning if you use chrome : you have to [start chrome using the flag --allow-file-access-from-files](http://www.chrome-allow-file-access-from-file.com)

-## Execution context
+## Module format

-JavaScript sources are executed in a specific context, for example the following
+A module is a javaScript source executed in a specific context, for example the following :

 ```javascript
 var a = include('a');